Personal Review and Development Plan (PRDP)

 The PRDP process

-The PRDP meeting can take place at any point in the year but please do make sure that you have a meeting by the 30th June each calendar year.
+The PRDP meeting can take place at any point in the year but please do make sure that you have a meeting by Friday 30th September 2022.
 After the meeting send a copy of the signed form to the Departmental Staffing & Business Support Manager who will log and confirm the date that the meeting was held in the ICIS Manager Self-Service system.

 1. The reviewer and reviewee should arrange their annual PRDP meeting date.
 This meeting should take place for a minimum of one hour in a space free of interruption.